 Our SCDS data are from Markit, which collects daily SCDS quotes from major SCDS dealers and publishes the average SCDS spread following a careful data validation procedure.
 Our sample covers 88 sovereign countries, from 2001 to 2015.
-We list when each country enters the sample in Appendix Table A1 Panel A. Our analysis focuses on USD-denominated, five-year maturity contracts with the underlying being senior unsecured debt.
+We list when each country enters the sample in Appendix Table A1, Panel A. Our analysis focuses on USD-denominated, five-year maturity contracts with the underlying being senior unsecured debt.
 We choose this type of SCDS contracts because they are the most actively traded with the smallest trading cost.
-Table 1 provides summary statistics of our SCDS data.
+Table 1 provides the summary statistics of our SCDS data.
 The average SCDS par spread is 243 bps, with a standard deviation of 597 bps.
 The monthly average SCDS return is -0.01%, with a standard deviation of 2.61%.
 On average, a SCDS contract has five dealers providing quotes.

-II.A.1.
+2.1.1.
 The calculation of SCDS returns

 SCDS allows market participants to purchase or sell protection against the risk of default of a sovereign government.
 During the term of the SCDS contract, the buyer makes quarterly payments based on the CDS coupon/spread to the seller in exchange for the seller's promise of protection.
-Should a credit event occur, the parties settle the contract to allow the buyers to collect their credit risk protection payment, which is the face value loss of the sovereign debt.
+Should a credit event occur, the parties settle the contract to allow the buyers to collect their

 &lt;sup>6 Of the various providers of SCDS price data, Markit's quality is deemed to be of the highest quality and is used by the IMF and World Bank to monitor sovereign credit risk.
-This high quality is in contrast to Bloomberg, whose data can be plagued by stale quotations (Rodriguez, Dandapani, and Lawrence 2019).
+This high quality is in contrast to Bloomberg, whose data can be plagued by stale quotations (Rodriguez et al. 2019).